cetmix/cetmix-tower/cetmix_tower_server/README.rst

 Flight Plans
 ============

-- Execute multiple commands in a row
+- Run multiple commands in a row
 - Condition based flow:

   - Based on condition using `Python